zombified/ef.sh/README.md

 # ef.sh

-This is a bash utility intended to facilitate the generate of a static website, the motivation to use this to generate [joelkleier.com](https://joelkleier.com), but the tool _is_ general enough that with some light modifications (or improvements) it could be used for other sites too.
+This is a bash utility intended to facilitate the generation of a static website.

+A prime example is [joelkleier.com](https://joelkleier.com) -- the main motivation for the tool to exist in the first place.

 Version 2.x is significantly different than veersion 1.x -- take a look at the [1.x branch](https://github.com/zombified/ef.sh/tree/1.x) if you're curious how